ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day).
-I am a (former) graphic designer/desktop publisher retrained to a Junior .NET developer.
+I am a Junior .NET developer and former graphic designer/desktop publisher.
 In December 2022 I graduated post bachelor C# programming at Avans hoge school (HBO).
-I am currently doing a lot of self-study to improve my skills even more.
-At the moment mainly focused on ASP.NET building applications using Blazor web assembly.
+Next to that I have done / and I am doing a lot of self-study to improve my skills even more.
+At the moment mainly focused on ASP.NET building applications using MVC / Blazor web assembly.

 For my graphic skills: I am an expert using software like Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have a lot of experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.

-In my former jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
+In former jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
 At EMI Compact Disc I was involved in an IT project group to automate and implement the graphical process from customer to production in SAP.
 At my current job I automated almost all of the imposition processes for digital printing.

-My hobbies are: scuba diving, cats, hiking, MSX (retro) computers (collecting, playing games and of course coding).
+My hobbies are: scuba diving, cats, hiking and MSX (retro) computers (collecting, playing games and of course coding).
+My retro computer / programming hobby has lead me to retrain / and become a professional programmer.